Gonzalo-Tocho/Economic-Data-Project-in-Python/README.md

 # Economic Data Project in Python
- Exploratory Data Analysis in Python
+ Exploratory Data Analysis in Python usign an API from FRED Economic Data.